-The Corporate Governance and Nominating Committee takes diversity, including diversity of experience, perspective, education, race and gender, into consideration as part of its overall recruitment and selection process in respect of its Board and management.
-The Corporation does not have a formal policy on the representation of women on the Board or management of the Corporation.
+The Governance Committee takes diversity, including diversity of experience, perspective, education, race and gender, into consideration as part of its overall recruitment and selection process in respect of its Board and senior management.

+The Corporation has not adopted a formal policy relating to the identification and nomination of women, Aboriginal peoples, persons with disabilities or members of visible minorities (collectively, the "Designated Groups") on the Board or senior management of the Corporation.
 The Board does not believe that a formal policy will necessarily result in the identification or selection of the best candidates.
-As such, the Corporation does not see any meaningful value in adopting a formal policy in this respect at this time as it does not believe that it would further enhance gender diversity beyond the current recruitment and selection process carried out by the Corporate Governance and Nominating Committee.
-However, the Board is mindful of the benefit of diversity on the Board and management of the Corporation and the need to maximize the effectiveness of the Board and management and their respective decision-making abilities.
+As such, the Corporation does not see any meaningful value in adopting a formal policy in this respect at this time as it does not believe that it would further enhance diversity beyond the current recruitment and selection process carried out by the Governance Committee.
+However, the Board is mindful of the benefit of diversity on the Board and management of the Corporation and the need to maximize the effectiveness of the Board and senior management and their respective decision-making abilities.

-The Corporate Governance and Nominating Committee believes that having a diverse Board and management team offers a depth of perspective and enhances Board and management operations.
-The Corporate Governance and Nominating Committee does not specifically define diversity, but values diversity of experience, perspective, education, race and gender as part of its overall annual evaluation of director nominees for election or re-election as well as candidates for management positions.
-Recommendations concerning director nominees are, foremost, based on merit and performance, but diversity is taken into consideration, as it is beneficial that a diversity of backgrounds, views and experiences be present at the Board and management levels.
+The Governance Committee believes that having a diverse Board and senior management team offers a depth of perspective and enhances Board and senior management operations.
+The Governance Committee does not specifically define diversity, but values diversity of experience, perspective, education, race and gender as part of its overall annual evaluation of director nominees for election or re-election as well as candidates for senior management positions.
+Recommendations concerning director nominees are, foremost, based on merit and performance, but diversity is taken into consideration, as it is beneficial that a diversity of backgrounds, views and experiences be present at the Board and senior management levels.

-In addition, in searches for new directors or officers, the Corporate Governance and Nominating Committee will consider the level of female representation and diversity on the Board and in management and this will be one of several factors used in its search process.
-This will be achieved through continuously monitoring the level of female representation on the Board and in management positions and, where appropriate, recruiting qualified female candidates as part of the Corporation's overall recruitment and selection process to fill Board or management positions, as the need arises, through vacancies, growth or otherwise.
+In addition, in searches for new directors or officers, the Governance Committee will consider the level of female representation and the level of representation of members of other Designated Groups and diversity generally on the Board and in senior management and this will be one of several factors used in its search process.
+This will be achieved through continuously monitoring the level of female representation and the level of representation of members of other Designated Groups on the Board and in senior management positions and, where appropriate, recruiting qualified female candidates or candidates from other Designated Groups as part of the Corporation's overall recruitment and selection process to fill Board or management positions, as the need arises, through vacancies, growth or otherwise.

-The Board has not adopted targets regarding the representation of women on the Board and in executive officer positions due to the small size of the Corporation and the need to consider a balance of criteria in each individual appointment.
-It is important that each appointment to the Board or in executive officer positions be made, and be perceived as being made, on the merits of the individual and the needs of the Corporation at the relevant time.
-In addition, targets based on specific criteria such as gender could limit the Board's ability to ensure that the overall composition of the Board or management of the Corporation meets the needs of the Corporation.
-Currently two (66.7%) of the executive officers of the Corporation are women, and one (16.7%) director is a woman.
-Assuming election of all the director nominees identified in the management information circular dated August 19, 2019, further to the annual general meeting of the shareholders of the Corporation to be held on September 24, 2019, two of the directors (33%) will be women.
+The Board has not adopted targets regarding the representation of women and other members of Designated Groups on the Board and in executive officer positions due to the small size of the Corporation and the need to consider a balance of criteria in each individual appointment.
+It is important that each appointment to the Board or in senior management positions be made, and be perceived as being made, on the merits of the individual and the needs of the Corporation at the relevant time.
+In addition, targets based on specific criteria such as gender could limit the Board's ability to ensure that the overall composition of the Board or senior management of the Corporation meets the needs of the Corporation.